|Nov 2018||The Pragmatic Architect Evolves|

 A paper published in the Journal of Systems and Software, describing a lightweight architectural review technique that I had described in shorter form at WICSA 2011.
 This architectural review method is particularly aimed at situations where there is an existing implementation and a rapid assessment of the suitability of the system for its stakeholders is required.

 WICSA, the research/practice crossover software architecture conference was held in Helsinki in 2012, which was a great location.
-I presented a short paper in a working session outlining an approach I designed for using a custom graphical language to represent the architecture of a large system.
-Paper and slides here.
+I presented a short paper in a working session titled "Using an Architecture Description Language to Model a Large-Scale Information System – An Industrial Experience Report".
+The paper outlines an approach I designed for using a custom graphical language to represent the architecture of a large system.

 I had a research paper accepted at WICSA 2011 (in glorious Boulder, Colorado) entitled "Industrial Software Architecture Assessment using TARA" explaining a simple method that I designed while at BGI for assessing the architecture of proposed or existing systems.
 I also gave an updated version of the "Software Architecture with Stakeholders, Viewpoints and Perspectives" tutorial, bringing it up to date for the 2nd edition of the book.